Deb77/BabyAndMe/README.md

 #### Solution 4:
 On our Platform we have created a centralised database where these lactation managements can register ,and handle donation/screening requests.
 Our Platform also has the data of milk bottles available at each center which can be updated through the Unit’s admin portal.

-### What we aim to achieve:
-* To provide necessary infrastructure which are private, safe and clean, for mothers to breastfeed their infants in public places.
-* To increase awareness with regards to donation of breastmilk and it’s subsequent use as donated breast milk for little ones.
-* To aid in donation of breastmilk to Comprehensive Lactation Management Centres with the help of National Health Mission guidelines.

 ### Built With